-Magnetic resonance image (MRI) is an noninvasive imaging technique used extensively for clinical diagnosis and medical research.
-MRIs, however, contain varying amounts of noise of diverse origins, including noise from stochastic variation, numerous physiological processes, eddy currents, artifacts from the differing magnetic field susceptibilities of neighboring tissues, rigid body motion, nonrigid motion, and many others (Huettel, Song, and McCarthy 2004).
-Some noise components, including bulk motion from cardiac pulsation and head or body movement, generate unusual observations, or statistical "outliers," that differ substantially from most MR data that do not contain those noise sources (at least, not to the same degree).
-Previous studies have shown that those noise components can introduce substantial bias into measurements and estimation made from those images, such as indices for the principle direction of fiber tracts in diffusion tensor images (Skare, Li, Nordell, and Ingvar 2000; Luo and Nicholas 2003; Nowark 1999).
+Magnetic Resonance Imaging (MRI) is an non-invasive imaging technique used extensively for clinical diagnosis and medical research.
+MR images, however, contain varying amounts of noise of diverse origins, including noise from stochastic variation, numerous physiological processes, eddy currents, artifacts from the differing magnetic field susceptibilities of neighboring tissues, rigid body motion, and many others (Huettel, Song, and McCarthy 2004).
+Some noise components, including bulk motion from cardiac pulsation and head or body movement, generate unusual observations, or statistical 'outliers', that differ substantially from most MR data that do not contain those noise sources (at least, not to the same degree).
+Previous studies have shown that those noise components can introduce substantial bias into measurements and estimations made from those images, such as indices for the principle direction of fiber tracts in diffusion tensor images (Skare, Li, Nordell, and Ingvar 2000; Luo and Nichols 2003; Nowark 1999).
 Identifying and reducing these noise components in MR images is essential to improving the validity and accuracy of studies designed to map the structure and function of the human body.